-Alternative GW-6 (In Situ Chemical Oxidation with Extraction and Treatment) is proposed for the groundwater.
-Alternatives 1 (No Action) and GW-2 (Environmental Easement and Monitoring) alone would not satisfy the threshold criteria.
-Alternatives GW-3 (Extraction and Treatment), GW-4 (Bioremediation), and GW-5 (Chemical Oxidation) would all address the VOCs in groundwater to some extent, but it is expected that the combination of the two technologies in GW-6 would be better than either of the individual technologies alone.
-While chemical oxidation would destroy the VOCs in the bedrock groundwater near the injection points, concurrent groundwater extraction would serve to draw the oxidant into the bedrock joints and fractures to react with water that does not readily flow under non-pumping conditions.
+Alternative GW-6 (In Situ Chemical Oxidation with Extraction and Treatment) is selected for the groundwater.
+Alternatives GW-1 (No Action) and GW-2 (Environmental Easement and Monitoring) alone will not satisfy the threshold criteria.
+Alternatives GW-3 (Extraction and Treatment), GW-4 (Bioremediation), and GW-5 (Chemical Oxidation) would all address the VOCs in groundwater to some extent, but it is expected that the combination of the two technologies in GW-6 will be better than either of the individual technologies alone.
+While chemical oxidation will destroy the VOCs in the bedrock groundwater near the injection points, concurrent groundwater extraction will serve to draw the oxidant into the bedrock joints and fractures to react with water that does not readily flow under non-pumping conditions.

-By extracting the treated water which may have higher chromium levels, GW-6 would help contain any potential excessive migration of chromium caused by the oxidant.
+By extracting the treated water which may have higher chromium levels, GW-6 will help contain any potential excessive migration of chromium which may be caused by the oxidant.